“Podcasting is a way to turbo-charge your static content.”

 DT: How much time do you have?
 First of all, you need to make a commitment.
 The most popular TV shows have made it because they seem on a set schedule and have longevity.
 These two elements must apply to your own podcast.
 Consistency is key – it doesn’t matter whether you publish new shows each day, week or month, just make sure that you do it on time.

 While I prefer shows with guests or co-hosts, because you get at least two different perspectives on a topic, you could quite successfully create a podcast on your own featuring a summary of stuff that’s been going on on your blog or the blogosphere in general.

 AC: Hmmm, I like that idea.
 I could give a quick digest of my blog posts and also share what my community and readers had been up to, plus the value they add to the blog posts in the comments.
 That would be excellent because I always think of my blog posts as the start of a conversation.
 My blog readers add so much in the comments so podcasting would be a good way to share their tips more too.

 DT: Absolutely.
 Or you could choose your 10 most popular posts and create a podcast from them to leverage your strength and knowledge.
 Consider how a podcast can compliment you and help spread your brand or message.

-I can’t stress enough what a great position you’re in as a blogger to start a podcast, with all that great content ready to be put out there in audio format packed with your own unique personality.
+I can’t stress enough what a great place you’re in as a blogger to start a podcast, with all that great content ready to be put out there audio format packed with your own unique personality.